-Non economic damages, or pain and suffering damages, are more subjective.
+Non-economic damages, or pain and suffering damages, are more subjective.
 Pain and suffering is awarded to individuals who have suffered psychological or physical stress caused by an injury.
-It is difficult to place a monetary value on pain and suffering, and the amount an individual can received is based on a few factors.
+It is difficult to place a monetary value on pain and suffering, and the amount an individual can receive is based on a few factors.
 For example:

 Severity of injury

 Pain associated with injury

 In cases taken to trial, a jury will determine the award for pain and suffering.
 Each jury is different, and it is difficult to predict how much will be awarded for non-economic damages.
 For this reason, it is important to consult with an experienced attorney before pursuing a personal injury or medical malpractice case, even if you plan to settle the case on your own.

 If you have been injured in a car accident and need more information about pain and suffering, call BenGlassLaw at (703)584-7277 and speak to an experienced legal professional.
 You can also download a FREE copy of GetItSettled for information on how to settle your small personal injury case.